anbagam1999/web/about-us/our-story.md

 </section><section>

-# Words from mentally ill destitutes from our Shelter
+# Words from mentally ill destitutes from our shelter

 Now he is telling that he is in good health as he was before 1983 and also he is in praising services of our TERDOD and the arrangement made by the trust.